d3/d3-voronoi/README.md

 <a name="voronoi_polygons" href="#voronoi_polygons">#</a> <i>voronoi</i>.<b>polygons</b>(<i>data</i>)

 Returns an array of polygons, one for each input point in the specified *data* points, corresponding to the cells in the computed Voronoi diagram.
-This is a convenience method equivalent to:
+Equivalent to:

 ```js
 voronoi(data).polygons(voronoi.extent());